alphagov/search-api/docs/schemas.md

  - `fields`: An array of field names which are allowed in documents of this type.
 The field names must be defined in the `field_definitions.json` file.

- - `expanded_search_result_fields`: DEPRECATED.
-Sets up field "expansion" for a field.
-This is used by the search result presenter to replace a raw value.
+ - `expanded_search_result_fields`: This is used by the search result presenter to replace a raw value with other data.

     For example: